-Who doesn’t want to give their sex life a boost?
+Who doesn’t want better sex?
 Gentlemen, all you may need are a few exercises for increased energy and more stamina under the sheets.

 As we all know, exercise is critical for energy and muscle tone, but what you may not know is that it’s also incredibly important for your sexual performance.